Wavetek Signal Generator

 I found the intermittent fault was still present (which at least

-means it isn't due to the PA transistor).
-The fault is very similar
+means it isn't due to the leaky PA transistor).
+The fault is

-to the one I discovered about a year ago when I'd cured by replacing
+very similar to the one I discovered about a year ago which I'd

 When I was looking for the fault the

 last time it occurred I didn't have a suitable RF source with

 which I could interchange with the LO, but having recently repaired

 my HP8640B, I used this in place of the LO.
 With it set to 512MHz